Skip to main content

 Her eyes went wide as she looked around at the pillars.

 The clouds had given way to the sun, a little as she moved from pillar to pillar, he watched her.
-She got the flashes again, curtains, mandap, flowers.
+She got the flashes again, curtains, mandap, and flowers.
 She kept them to herself.

 He heard his own voice call out.